barriehadfield/heart-cards/README.md

 ## This tutorial

-This tutorial assumes a working knowledge of Rails and Hyperloop and does not go into any setup.
-If you are just starting with Hyperloop then there are better tutorial to start with, specifically the [Hello World tutorial](http://ruby-hyperloop.io/tutorials/hyperlooprails/helloworld/) on the [Hyperloop website](http://ruby-hyperloop.io/) or the most excellent [ToDo  tutorial](https://github.com/ruby-hyperloop/todo-tutorial) which takes you through a step by step process of building a Hyperloop application in just 87 lines of code.
+This tutorial assumes a working knowledge of Rails and Hyperloop.
+The detailed [Rails Hello World](http://ruby-hyperloop.io/tutorials/hyperlooprails/helloworld/) or [ToDo](https://github.com/ruby-hyperloop/todo-tutorial) tutorials are good precursors if starting out with Hyperloop.

 ## Technology covered

-This Isomorphic application is a showcase for Hyperloop's COMPS architecture, all written in beautiful Ruby.
-The goal of publishing this application is to show how all these technologies work together in a live application.
+*Heart Cards* is an Isomorphic Ruby application showcasing Hyperloop's COMPS architecture.

-We will be working with the following technologies:
+The following technologies are covered:

-+ Hyperloop Isomorphic Components, Operations, Models, Policies and Stores (COMPS for short)
++ Hyperloop Isomorphic Components, Operations, Models, Policies and Stores
 + Hyper-Router which is a DSL wrapping React Router
 + Rails 5.1 with ActionCable for pushing changes between connected clients
 + Opel Hot Reloader for developer bliss with no page reloads while coding